 Clinical Research Nurses

-Clinical Research Nurse strategy 2017-2020The NIHR Clinical Research Nurse is vital to the NIHR in delivering research.
-These nurses provide and deliver high quality patient care as well as dealing with data collection, follow-ups, patient groups and industry, but most importantly of all they develop and build multi-disciplinary teams that deliver research.
+Clinical research nurses and midwives are crucial to delivering research.
+They provide and deliver high quality patient care, deal with data collection, follow-ups, patient groups and industry.
+They also develop and build multi-disciplinary teams that deliver research.

 Clinical Research Nursing Strategy 2017-2020